 Cady gets very excited at the dance when she "actually recognizes" one of the songs being played.
 That song is "Built This Way," which was performed and co-written by London-born singer-songwriter and DJ Samantha Ronson.
 About four years after the release of this movie, and after several years of press speculation, Lindsay Lohan and Ronson acknowledged they were in a romantic relationship.

 The Asian girl who makes out with the coach in the projection room above the auditorium has the name "Trang Pak."
-Later at the mathletes finals, the Asian guy on Cady's team has the name "T. Pak" written on his name card.
+Later at the mathletes finals, the Asian guy on Cady's team has the name "T. Pak", for Tim Pak, Trang's brother.

 Although the movie was not filmed in the wealthy north suburbs of Chicago known as the "North Shore" (where it is said to take place), several real places in the area are mentioned.
 These include: Old Orchard Mall in Skokie, Illinois (although the scene was filmed at Sherway Gardens in Etobicoke, Ontario), Walker Brothers Pancake House (the gift certificates at the end have the restaurant's real logo), and Northwestern University.
 In addition, a deleted scene featured on the DVD mentions Hecky's, a real barbecue restaurant in Evanston, Illinois.
 School scenes were filmed at Lincoln Park High School in Chicago.
 Exterior shots of the school were of Etobicoke Collegiate Institute in Etobicoke, as well as hallway scenes.
 Some scenes were also filmed at a lake front park in Lincoln Park, Chicago.

 In the scene when everyone is getting ready for the spring fling and Cady gets ready for the mathlete tournament, the song "God is a DJ" by Pink is playing.
 In this scene, a poster of Pink can be seen on Damien's wall.